12 Sex Experts Share Their Best Ever Sex Tips

 "My advice for women and men is pay attention to your partner!
 Your attention is the most seductive thing you can give someone and only you can give it.
 We need attention to validate us and that attention can be in the form of validation for great results at work, or acknowledgement / recognition in a sport or the attention from another person.
 Taking your partner for granted in a relationships can be a slippery slope and, baby, if you're not paying attention to your partner someone or something else will."

-Author (How to Give Her Absolute Pleasure) and sex educator Lou Paget.
+Author and sex educator Lou Paget.

 "For women, it would be to have a love affair with your ladybits.
 Learn what stimulation suits you best, and enjoy regular self-loving sessions to boost your sex drive, as the more sex we have the more we want.
 Then you can share and show what turns you on most with your partner.